kumandra/Whitepapers/selendra-ecosystem.md

 ## Kumandra

-Kumandra's main existent is to gather computing resources and storage capacity to create a decentralized world supercomputer with virtual machine that can be used to compute almost anything from rendering a movies, to big data analysis, to cosmos study and store any file permanent or temperary.
+Kumandra's main existent is to gather computing resources and storage capacity to create a decentralized world supercomputer with virtual machine that can be used to compute almost anything from rendering a movies, machine learning, big data analysis, to cosmos study and store any file permanent or temperary.

 Kumandra uses **Proof-of-Resources** consensus to gather and build the system, lease the resources, and charge the users as well as incentivize the resource providers.
 SEL token will be used for these transactions.